 It is less likely for a letter to be ignored than other methods.
 Maintain a copy of each letter you send and receive.

 Similar to mailing them a letter, emailing the organisation takes away from any face-to-face communication and can easily be done in your own time in the comfort of your own home.

 A list of relevant email addresses can be found on the organisation’s website or through a quick search on Google.

-Some organisations offer a form on their website where you can fill in which will file your complaint.
+Some organisations offer a form on their website that you can fill in, which will file your complaint.

 Phone The Organisation

 Alternatively, if you use your voice and can access sound, then you can make a phone call.
 Making a call can be a quicker alternative to a letter or e-mail.

 The number for the organisation and different departments can be found on their website or through a quick search via a search engine.